The Fireman's Curse: Background

-In his autobiography, Thirteen Tonne Theory: Life Inside Hunters and Collectors (2008), Seymour recalled that the group's three-record deal with Virgin ended when he and fellow band members insulted the label's executive, Simon Draper, by telling him that he was "a poncy little blueblood" with no faith in them.
-While in the UK and attempting to enter the local market, the group's members "were doing odd jobs, illegally, to keep afloat and getting steadily more miserable in the process".
+In his autobiography, Thirteen Tonne Theory: Life Inside Hunters and Collectors (2008), Seymour elaborated on this story, suggesting the group's three-record deal with Virgin ended when he and fellow band members insulted the label's executive, Simon Draper, by telling him that he was "a poncy little blueblood" with no faith in them.
 Seymour additionally describes the album as "an unmitigated disaster; an awful collection of tuneless songs full of twisted invective (mine, mostly) and apocalyptic moaning...
 The whole exercise was excruciatingly juvenile and a tragic waste of what could easily have been an international breakthrough record."

 The album did not reach the top 50 in Australia, peaking at No. 77 on the Australian Kent Music Report Albums Chart but it did reach No. 46 on the New Zealand Albums Chart.
 Its lead single, "Judas Sheep", released in August, reached No. 35 in New Zealand but did not chart in Australia.
 They had supported their releases with an eight-week tour of Australia during August and September.
-After the second single, "Sway", released in November, failed to chart in both markets, the group disbanded briefly.
+After the second single, "Sway", released in November, failed to chart in both markets, the group briefly disbanded.

-In July 1991 it was re-issued on CD by Mushroom Records and was subsequently re-mastered and re-issued by Liberation Music on 11 August 2003.
+In July 1991 the album was re-issued on CD by Mushroom Records and was subsequently re-mastered and re-issued by Liberation Music on 11 August 2003.

 Reception

-Australian musicologist, Ian McFarlane, felt The Fireman's Curse was "overly ambitious and cluttered, and generally suffered from a lack of fresh ideas".
-Fellow music journalist, Mark Dodshon of The Sydney Morning Herald, predicted that it was "a likely winner" with their new material showing "there are no radical departures in musical style".
+Mark Dodshon, writing in The Sydney Morning Herald on the album's release predicted that it was "a likely winner" with their new material showing "there are no radical departures in musical style".

+Australian musicologist, Ian McFarlane, writing with the benefit of hindsight, claims The Fireman's Curse was "overly ambitious and cluttered, and generally suffered from a lack of fresh ideas".